Sold-out Building Trauma-Sensitive Classrooms and Schools: 7 Strategies for Teachers and Administrators event coming to Chicago

 ORLANDO, Fla.
 (Feb.
 26, 2019) –

 Almost half of the children in the United States have experienced one or more types of trauma, making an understanding of trauma and how to work with children impacted by trauma essential for educators and administrators.
 To support teachers and administrators in recognizing and reaching the children of trauma, Conscious Discipline will host the sold-out Building Trauma Sensitive Classrooms and Schools event on March 1-2 at the Crowne Plaza Chicago O’Hare.
+Additional events are scheduled for Sacramento, California on May 10-11 and Orlando, Florida on October 4-5.

 Dr. Becky Bailey, the founder of Conscious Discipline, said, “Trauma is epidemic in our society.
 It is estimated that 70% of people in the United States have experienced trauma in their lives, translating to 224 million hurting children and adults.
 The Building Trauma-Sensitive Classrooms and Schools event is designed to equip educators and administrators with specific, evidence-based strategies to reach relationship-resistant children, create an inclusive culture of compassion and help traumatized children learn in school.”